+Impacts on wildlife: The impacts of SGARs on wildlife have been documented across Massachusetts.
+A study published in 2011, for example, showed that a stunning 86% of 161 birds of prey had some form of second-generation anticoagulants in their liver tissue.
+1 A second study, from 2012-2016, found rates of 96%.
+Dr. Murray, a researcher at the Tufts 2 Wildlife Clinic at Cummings Veterinary Medical Center at Tufts University, notes that these birds are representative of the state, and that "the food chain is extensively contaminated."
+While rodenticides may not always kill these non-target animals, it can impact their ability to reproduce and sicken them.
+Animal control officers and veterinarians in the Commonwealth have seen, for example, birds of prey fall out of trees from muscle weakness and choke on their own blood from internal bleeding as a result of having ingested rodenticide.
 "Year after year we see the devastating effects these poisons have on our local wildlife.
-Our hospitals provide emergency veterinary care to hundreds of animals annually who are suffering from the effects of SGAR's, and we know there are thousands more that never make it in for treatment.
-The health of our ecosystem and communities depend on the services these predators provide.
-It is time to empower people to make better choices when it comes to rodent control." - Zak Mertz, Executive Director of the Birdsey Cape Wildlife Center

-Reducing the use of rodenticides by promoting the use of IPM strategies and providing education materials to homeowners will benefit these non-targeted species who are just looking for a meal.
+Our hospitals provide emergency veterinary care to hundreds of animals annually who are suffering from the effects of SGARs, and we know there are thousands more that never make it in for treatment.
+The health of our ecosystem and communities depends on the services these predators provide.
+It is time to empower people to make better choices when it comes to rodent control." - Zak Mertz, Executive Director of the Birdsey Cape Wildlife Center Reducing the use of rodenticides by promoting the use of IPM strategies and providing educational materials to homeowners will benefit these non-targeted species who are just looking for a meal.
 With fewer SGARs in the environment, other species are less likely to be inadvertently poisoned.
 Impacts on pets and their families: Unfortunately, wildlife are not the only animals impacted by these poisons.
 The MSPCA's Angell Animal Medical Centers alone see dozens of cases of companion animal poisoning each year.
 Homeowners and landlords hire companies that put out poison, not knowing it can be dangerous to their pets or tenants.
 Because symptoms of rodenticide poisoning may develop over a few days, pet owners are sometimes unaware that their pet has ingested the poison until it is almost too late.
 The cost of veterinary care to treat an animal who has ingested rat poison can exceed \$2,000 and take weeks of supportive care and medication, putting a significant financial and emotional strain on families.
-The alternative to this expensive care is euthanisia, which is a heartbreaking result of a preventable situation.
+The alternative to this expensive care is euthanasia, which is a heartbreaking result of a preventable situation.
 These situations could be avoidable if homeowners and landlords had more information about the poisons being used in or near their homes, or were given other options, such as IPM, by pest control companies.